If I could trade places for one week, one day even, with anyone, I would trade places with a man.

 If I were a man, I could sneeze and laugh without fear.

-I would work with confidence and security and creativity and be paid for doing so.
+Work with confidence and security and creativity and be paid for doing so.

 Ahh, if I could only be a mediocre white man.
 For a day.
 Just one.